jdmartin/programming-beginners/README.md

 Hi Everyone,

-Given a number of the discussions I had with some of you, I thought I would draw up this list of programming resources for use in your future study.
-I’ll likely revisit it from time to time, and I would love to include your suggestions as well.
-As ever, you can reach me on Twitter (@songsthatsaved).
+Given a number of the discussions I've had with friends and students, I thought I would draw up this list of programming resources for use in your future study.
+It's really just a beginning, and I'm sure it can use lots of work.
+As such, I would love to include your suggestions as well.
+As ever, you can reach me on Twitter ([@songsthatsaved](https://twitter.com/songsthatsaved)).

-Lovely seeing all of you, and happy travels!
-(If you find yourself in the UK, you’ve got a friend in Cambridge…)

 Cheers,

-Jon
+Jon (aka StandardHumanUnit)

 **General Programming**